A couple of years back, sub $100 smartphones usually had severe performance issues that made them unbearable to work with.

 The way MediaTek came back in the scene reminds me a lot of the AMD’s comeback with the Ryzen series.
 Right now, MediaTek’s budget and mid-range chips offer a lot more value for money as compared to any other brand.

 The Helio A22 is manufactured using the power-efficient 12nm FinFET technology by TSMC.
-For the first time, we have a low-budget processor using an advanced fabrication technology like 12nm.
 Therefore, the phone will produce less heat during heavy usage and will consume less battery power.
+However, you should know that the 12nm Process of TSMC is almost equivalent to 14nm Process of Samsung which is used for similar Snapdragon Processors.
+You can learn more about the fabrication technology here.

 The octa-core Cortex-A53 CPU running at 2.0 GHz provides decent performance for general usage.
 It has the PowerVR GE8320 which is good enough to run most of the games at a playable FPS.
 And yes, that includes PUBG as well.
 As of 2018, there’s no better alternative than Helio A22 for sub $100 phones.
 Here’s a list of pros. and cons. of this processor.